devGP7/parikshaksymbi/README.md

-# 🎓 Parikshak AI
+# 🎓 Prekshak AI

 URL : https://parikshakfinalhost.vercel.app/
 > **Your Personal AI Pedagogical Coach**

-**Parikshak AI** (meaning "Examiner" in Hindi) is an advanced AI-powered platform designed to evaluate and improve classroom teaching quality.
+**Prekshak AI** (meaning "Examiner" in Hindi) is an advanced AI-powered platform designed to evaluate and improve classroom teaching quality.
 It acts as a smart coach for teachers and an evaluation tool for students/admins, analyzing **Video, Audio, and Content** to provide a 360-degree performance report.

 ---